Losing important income from defaulted student loans.

 - Wage garnishment.
 The government can take 15 percent of every paycheck until your payments are brought current.

-- Tax garnishment (AKA treasury offset).
+- Tax refund intercept (AKA treasury offset).
 The government can withhold your entire federal income tax refund up to the amount you owe.

 - Federal salary offset.
 Employees of any federal agency can have 15 percent of their disposable income diverted to paying off your defaulted loans.